 Ikebukuro has several K-Books stores, along with a Mandarake and Animate store.
 Just beware, this area is known for catering more for idol fans, so you’ll have to look around for toku content.
 This was the area I was staying.

 A few shops down from the multi-level Animate store was a small shop with it’s doors open.
 Though the store carried mostly real life idols, there was a small display for Kamen Rider Ex-Aid goods.
 Most of the merch seemed to be of the actors and actresses, along with two DVDs.

 This Animate store has a cafe in the base.
 Each floor is focused on different hobbies, like cosplay, wigs, etc. On the Lashinbang floor, there was a display section of Super Sentai and Kamen Rider discount goods.

 The goods included cosplay, discount drivers, and gimmicks.
-They were a great price, but beware that it’s likely you’re not going to find a complete used driver, unless it’s in a plastic wrapped package.
+Most of them were used, but “Used” in Japan is still great quality.
+They were a great price, but beware that it’s likely you’re not going to find a complete used driver, unless it’s still brand new in package.